losizm/scamper/DeveloperGuide.md

 println(req.contentType.subtypeName) // json
 ```

-And, with conversions defined in `scamper.http.types`, you can implicitly
+And, with conversions in `scamper.http.types`, you can implicitly convert values
-convert values to the header types.
+to header types.

 ```scala
 import scala.language.implicitConversions